 ¾ cup powdered sugar

 Get the ingredients you need at a convenient nearby location.

-PREHEAT oven to 325°F. Lightly butter and flour a 12-cup bundt pan and chill.
+PREHEAT oven to 325°F. Lightly butter and flour a 12-cup Bundt or tube cake pan and chill.

 BEAT together 3 cups granulated sugar, butter, and lemon zest at medium speed with an electric mixer 4 to 5 minutes or until fluffy.
 Add ¼ cup lemon juice and beat until blended.
 Add eggs, 1 at a time, beating just until yellow disappears.

 WHISK together flour, salt, baking soda, and baking powder in a medium bowl.
 Add to butter mixture alternately with yogurt, beginning and ending with flour mixture.
 Beat at low speed just until blended after each addition.

 POUR batter into prepared Bundt or tube cake pan.
 Bake 2 hours or until a long wooden pick inserted in center comes out clean.
 Cool cake in pan on a wire rack 1 hour.
 Gently invert cake onto a plate and cool completely (about 1 hour).